ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 # Aspect Ratio

--   In the representation of the vectors that identify the observer, $\vec r$ and $\vec u$ had different lengths.
+-   When defining the observer’s coordinate system, $\vec r$ and $\vec u$ often have different lengths.

 -   This is due to the fact that computer screens are not square.

--   The ratio between width and height is called *aspect ratio*; if referring to a screen, it is called *display aspect ratio*.
+-   The ratio between width and height is called *aspect ratio*; when referring to a screen, it is called *display aspect ratio*.

 # CRT Monitors

--   Old CRT monitors and televisions had an *aspect ratio* of 4:3 (and also non-square pixels, but fortunately this is no longer true today...).
+-   Old CRT monitors and televisions had an *aspect ratio* of 4:3 (and also non-square pixels, but fortunately this is no longer the case today...).

 -   Modern monitors have an *aspect ratio* of 16:9 (more often) or 16:10.

--   The trend of manufacturers seems to be to abandon 16:9/16:10 and adopt 3:2 (e.g., Microsoft Surface).
+-   The trend among manufacturers seems to be moving away from 16:9/16:10 and adopt 3:2 (e.g., Microsoft Surface).

 -   Ray-tracing programs should define $\vec r$ so that